pclaridy/handwritten-zipcode-classification/README.md

 ## 7. Outcome

 The best-performing model was **K-Nearest Neighbors with k = 3**, achieving the lowest mean testing error (0.00870) and low variance.
 It provided the strongest balance between overfitting and underfitting, generalizing well to unseen data.
 Linear Regression also performed reasonably well, with a mean error of 0.02530, though it lacked the flexibility to capture the pixel-based patterns as effectively as KNN.

+Linear Regression underperformed in part because it is not designed for binary classification tasks and assumes linear separability.
+It is less capable of modeling non-linear decision boundaries, which limits its effectiveness when applied to spatial pixel data.

+Although Logistic Regression would have been a more theoretically appropriate choice for binary classification, this project used Linear Regression as a simple benchmark for comparison.
+Including Logistic Regression in future work could help establish a more robust baseline.

 Further testing on a separate holdout dataset of 330 new observations confirmed the KNN model's robustness, with an even lower mean error of 0.0030.